 Using Python it is possible to develop huge software in less time.
 Python code is easy and very compact.

-Hence developers can develop complex software in short period of time.
-In this way Python increases the productivity of programmers.
+Hence developers can develop complex software in a short period of time.
+In this way, Python increases the productivity of programmers.

 Scripting Language

-Python code is translated by interpreter , hence showing errors line by line.
+Python code is translated by an interpreter, hence showing errors line by line.

 Rich Library of built in functions

-There is a plenty of in built functions.
-So, instead of developing logic for everything, developers can use several in-built functions to full fill their needs to large extent.
+There are plenty of in-built functions.
+So, instead of developing logic for everything, developers can use several in-built functions to full fill their needs to a large extent.

 Platform Independent